m&a community logo

 Potential problems during M&A integrations

 Let’s look at some challenges you can face during an acquisition integration.
-Keep in mind that the best time to address most of these issues is during due diligence, i.e. before closing the deal.
+Keep in mind that the best time to address most of these issues is during thorough due diligence, i.e. before the deal closing.

 Of course, everyone wants the deal to work, but you should know when to back out.
-Don’t let a sunk cost bias prevent you from taking the best decision for your company.
+Don’t let a sunk cost bias prevent you from making the best decision for your company.

 In practice, part of your corporate strategy should be setting clear NUTS, or Non-Negotiable, Unalterable Terms.
 These are not just your default values, but also the conditions under which backing out of the deal becomes a more valuable course than plodding through with it.

-It is worth repeating: the lack of a good integration plan is the number one reason your integration execution will fail, no matter what type of deal it is — horizontal merger vs. vertical merger.
-Have a clear operating model, get your strategy right, organize your checklists, and do your homework.
+1. Lack of integration planning.
+It is worth repeating: the lack of a good post-merger integration plan is the number one reason your integration execution will fail, no matter what type of deal it is — horizontal merger or vertical merger.
+It’s a significant challenge, so have a clear operating model, get your strategy right, organize your checklists, and do your homework.

-Letting the acquisition integration drag on for too long, is a critical mistake.
+4. Slow integration process.
+Letting the acquisition integration drag on for too long is a critical mistake.
 It drains energy, distracts the company’s focus, and misses out on opportunities to provide services and growth.

 Make sure your team is adequately prepared to act decisively during the acquisition of the target company and ensure that proper synergy captures the fundamental values behind the merger.